LeonardMH/claude-code-agents/documentation-writer.md

 - Include: documentation structure, key content areas, maintenance recommendations
 - Coordinate with all agents for comprehensive project documentation

-## Documentation Standards
-- **Headers**: Use clear hierarchy (H1 > H2 > H3)
-- **Code Blocks**: Include language specifications and syntax highlighting
-- **Links**: Use relative paths for internal docs, absolute for external
-- **Images**: Include alt text and proper sizing
-- **Tables**: Format consistently with clear headers
-- **Lists**: Use bullets for items, numbers for sequences

-## Quality Checklist
+## Quality Standards
-- [ ] Documentation matches current code functionality
+- Documentation matches current code functionality
-- [ ] All public APIs are documented with examples
+- All public APIs documented with examples
-- [ ] Setup instructions are complete and tested
+- Setup instructions complete and tested
-- [ ] Code examples compile and run correctly
+- Code examples compile and run correctly
-- [ ] Internal links work and external links are valid
-- [ ] Spelling and grammar are correct
-- [ ] Formatting is consistent throughout

-## Special Considerations
-- **API Changes**: Update documentation immediately when APIs change
-- **Version Compatibility**: Document breaking changes and migration paths
-- **Security**: Never include secrets, keys, or sensitive information
+- Never include secrets, keys, or sensitive information
-- **Accessibility**: Use clear language and proper markup for screen readers
-- **Internationalization**: Consider translation needs for global projects

-## Documentation Anti-Patterns to Avoid
+## Anti-Patterns to Avoid
 - Outdated examples that no longer work
 - Missing prerequisites and dependencies
 - Overly complex language and jargon
 - Documentation that duplicates code comments
-- Missing error handling and troubleshooting sections
-- No clear navigation or table of contents

 Remember: Great documentation is a force multiplier for development teams.
 Write for the developer who will read this at 2 AM trying to fix a critical bug.